From Pareto to Weibull -- a constructive review of distributions on $\mathbb{R}^+$: Introduction

 \section{Introduction}

+Initiated in the 19th century by famous mathematicians as Adolphe Quetelet, Sir Francis Galton or Vilfredo Pareto, the journey for the probability distribution that best describes observations has never ceased since then.
+Still nowadays it remains among the most popular topics in statistics as shown by the large amount of scientific papers published on the subject (see for instance the review papers by~\citet{Jones2015} and~\citet{Ley2015}).

+In this paper, we are concerned with probability distributions that analyse data on $\R^+$, which we refer to as size-type data.
 Size distributions are probability laws designed to model data that only take non-negative values or values above a certain threshold.
 Typical examples of such data are claim sizes in actuarial science, wind speeds in meteorology or lifetime data.
-Nonetheless, the spectrum of application areas is much broader and non-negative observations appear naturally in survival analysis~\citep{lawless2003, leewang2003}, environmental science~\citep{marchenko2010}, network traffic modeling~\citep{mitzenmacher2004}, reliability theory~\citep{rausandhoyland2004}, economics \citep{eeckhout2004, luttmer2007, gabaix2016}, seismology~\citep{ley2020modelling} and hydrology~\citep{clarke2002}, to cite but these.
-Parametric distributions are a simple and effective way to convey the information contained in those data.
-Given the range of distinct domains of application, it is not surprising that there exists a plethora of different size distributions and that the quest for the right size distribution in a given situation has developed into a very active research area over the past years~\citep{dominicy2017distributions}.
+Nonetheless, the spectrum of application areas is much broader and non-negative observations appear naturally in survival analysis~\citep{lawless2003, leewang2003}, environmental science~\citep{marchenko2010, White2008}, network traffic modeling~\citep{mitzenmacher2004}, web hits (\citet{Crovella1997}, \citet{huberman1999} and \citet{Adamic2000}), reliability theory~\citep{rausandhoyland2004}, astrophysics \citep{Aschwanden2013}, economics \citep{eeckhout2004, luttmer2007, Farmer2008, piketty2014, toda2015, gabaix2016}, income of top earners in areas of arts, sports and business~\citep{rosen1981}, seismology~\citep{ley2020modelling, Burroughs2001}, hydrology~\citep{clarke2002, aban2006}, biological systems \citep{Munoz2018}, neuroscience \citep{Chialvo2010}, counting word frequencies (\citet{Estoup1916} and \citet{Zipf1949}), counting citations of scientific papers \citep{Price1965}, the distribution of the number of calls received on a single day (\citet{Aiello2000} and \citet{Huberman2004} ), the study of diameter of moon craters (\citet{Neukum1994}), the intensity of solar flares \citep{Lu1991}, the intensity of wars (\citet{Small1982} and \citet{Roberts1998}), counting the frequencies of family names in a country \citep{Miyazima2000}, to cite but these.
+In geoscience, interest in size distributions appeared in the 80s of the past century.
+It was Mandelbrot’s work on fractals ~\citep{Mandelbrot1983} which drew attention to the distribution of sizes of diverse geological objects and structures, like lakes, faults, fault gouge, oil reservoirs, sedimentary layers, and even asteroids ~\citep{Turcotte1997}.
+Given the range of distinct domains of application, it is not surprising that there exists a plethora of different size distributions and that it is still a very active research area (see for instance \citet{Kleiber2003}, \citet{sornette2003}, \citet{mitzenmacher2004} and \citet{dominicy2017distributions}).